 To understand the process of technical translation we must first look at the types of documents commonly translated.
 Here are examples of content technical translators work on:

-- Legal documents.
+Legal documents.
 Beyond patents, legal and technical terminology is incorporated in documents like licensing agreements, contracts, and copyright records.
-Having these documents translated by experts from a professional translation agency with experience and state-of-the-art technology protects businesses from all angles.
+Having legal documents translated by experts from a professional translation agency with experience and state-of-the-art technology protects businesses from all angles.

 Translating Within the Lines

 There are many ways technical translations can go wrong.
 Oversights are very easy to commit and very costly to fix, so it’s always smart to know what not to do.
 Let’s take a look at what to avoid.

 Relying on machine translation without control.Machine translation has come a long way in recent years and is a quick, efficient tool for translation if used wisely.
 However, human professionals are still needed, as machine translation cannot do full justice to context, subtle differences in dialect, or culture.
 If you use machine translation always evaluate your translation content after and post-edit if necessary.